 h.
 Implied Volatility – Whether using the prescribed scenario generator or a non-prescribed scenario generator, a description of the implied volatility including:

 i.
-Discussion of the modeling process used to generate implied volatility surfaces and how they meet the requirements defined in VM-21 Section 8.D.
+Discussion of the modeling process used to generate implied volatility surfaces and how they meet the requirements defined in Section 8.D of VM-21 and VM-22.

 ii.
-Documentation that the implied volatility scenarios generated do not result in a lower TAR than that obtained by assuming that the implied volatility – at all ITM levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period as required by VM-21, Section 8.D.3.
+Documentation that the implied volatility scenarios generated do not result in a lower TAR than that obtained by assuming that the implied volatility – at all ITM levels – at a given time step in a given scenario is equal to the realized volatility of the underlying asset scenario over the same time period as required by VM-21, Section 8.D.3 VM-22, Section 8.D.3.

 i.
 Non-Prescribed Scenario Generator – If using non-prescribed scenario generators in lieu of the prescribed generator, either in part or in full, a summary including: